Neural Operator with Regularity Structure for Modeling Dynamics Driven by SPDEs: Related work

 \section{Related work}

 There have been several popular deep-learning-based methods for modeling the solution of parametric partial differential equations \citep{lu2019deeponet, patel2021physics, Kovachki, Li, bhattacharya2020model, nelsen2021random, li2020multipole}.
-For example, the Neural Operator \citep{Kovachki} and Fourier Neural Operator (FNO) \citep{Li} are representatives which are mesh-independent model, whose architectures approximate Picard iteration for solving PDEs.
+For example, the Neural Operator \citep{Kovachki} and Fourier Neural Operator (FNO) \citep{Li} are representatives which are mesh-independent model, whose architectures are inspired by Green's functions of PDEs.
 Since the solution of SPDEs is determined by both the initial condition and the force, capturing the structure of the force (e.g., the space-time white noise) is beyond the capability of these models.
 To handle the case that SPDEs' solutions depend simultaneously on the initial condition $u_0$ and the force term $\xi$, \citet{Salvi} introduce the neural stochastic partial differential equation (Neural SPDE), which parameterizes the kernels according to Duhamal's fix-point formula for SPDE whose linear differential operators can generate semigroups.
-In this paper, we adopt another way which first projects the initial condition and force to a set of models.
-Since the \emph{models} incorporate more prior (including the kernel, the initial condition, and the force) of the SPDE, it is expected to have a better generalization and lower sample complexity.
+In this paper, we adopt another way which first projects the initial condition and force to a set of models, {which follows \citep{chevyrev}. \citep{chevyrev} explored the feature engineering with regularity structure but was limited to the linear regression, while the NORS combines the features with neural operator, results in a more strong tool with the regularity structure.} One main difference between NORS and Neural SPDE \cite{Salvi} is that NORS assumes known explicit form of the linear part (i.e., the semigroup of the SPDE) and leverage it to generate model feature vectors, while Neural SPDE does not leverage the information and regards both linear and non-linear parts of the SPDE as black-box models.
+Since the \emph{model feature vectors} incorporate more prior (including the kernel, the initial condition, and the force) of the SPDE, it is expected to have a better generalization and lower sample complexity.